Mahdi-Massahi/21cards/README.md

     - if player has more than one set, the same rules are applied for each set independently
 5. bank reveals her second card (equivalet to one hit for the bank). (blackjack is ignored here)
 6. bank hit if she can untill she bust or stand (Bank's rules)
-7. evaluate
-8. make the charges
+7. evaluate and make the charges

 ### Evaluate